AAG0130/Portfolio/Complementary projects/IBM AI Engineering Professional Certificate/Course 2_Introduction to Computer Vision and Image Processing/README.md

 ## Files in this folder
 - `CNN_Classification_Pytorch.ipynb` — Notebook.
 - `requirements.txt` — Python packages required to run the notebook.
-- `Data/` - Folder with the images used for training and testing.
 - `Test/` - Folder with the results of the test.

 ---